Born from NASA technology and perfected for sleep.

 One of the latest Gen Z trends, this rebranding of minimalism brings some modern touches that make it so appealing to girls and young women.
 Think bright white walls, perfectly made beds, and the no-makeup makeup look.
 This bedroom design calls for plenty of sleek storage options and artfully placed accessories such as fresh linen-scented candles and terrazzo jewellery dishes.
 Avoid cool tones like grey and instead, opt for a warm neutral palette of cream and beige, which will make the room feel bright and fresh.

-It’s especially important to create storage systems with this aesthetic as it relies on very few items being on display.
-Add lots of drawers and try an ottoman bed to provide space to hide away clothes, shoes, and spare linens.
+It’s especially important to create storage systems with this aesthetic as they rely on very few items being on display.
+Add lots of drawers and try a divan bed to provide space to hide away clothes, shoes, and spare linens.

 1. Blackout blinds